 (B) Paragraph (2) is amended as follows:

-(i) The lead-in text is amended as follows:
+(i) The lead-in language is amended as follows:

-(I) Strike the phrase “owner or property” and insert the phrase “property or owner or lessee” in its place.
+(I) Strike the phrase “owner or property” and insert the phrase “property, owner, or lessee” in its place.

 (II) Strike the phrase “subsection (a)” and insert the phrase “subsection (a) or (a-1)” in its place.